ditzelemanuel/Api-testing-exercises-Globant/README.md

 This repository showcases comprehensive API testing exercises completed as part of a course offered by Globant.

+## Prerequisites

+Before running the project, ensure you have the following installed on your computer:

+1. [Java JDK]
+2. [Maven]

 ## Features

 - Java-based API testing using RestAssured